PhysicsOfMobility/ridepy/doc/introduction.rst

 The dispatcher
 --------------
-The dispatcher determines which vehicle should service a certain request, and in which order it should service the requests assigned to it. theSimulator defines a clean interface enabling the users to create their own dispatchers.
+The dispatcher determines which vehicle should service a certain request, and in which order it should service the requests assigned to it. ridepy defines a clean interface enabling the users to create their own dispatchers.
 A number of predefined ones are available in `.util.dispatchers`.